gperalta-primehire/viaduct-gperalta/.github/copybara/README.md

 ---

-Syncs demoapps/starwars from this repo to viaduct-graphql/starwars on branch sync using Copybara.
+Syncs demoapps/starwars folder from  airbnb.viaduct repository to viaduct-graphql/starwars repository on main branch using Copybara.
 The job validates the config, builds Copybara and then runs the sync

 ---